delaneyj/datastar/backends/go/site/static/md/docs/getting_started.md

 <input type="text" placeholder="Type here!" data-model="input" />
 ```

 This binds to a signal so our store can stay up to date with whatever is typed into this input.
+You can even nest your state like this `{"nested":{"label":"foo"}}`  and use `data-model="nested.label"` or access it from the backend as needed.

 Good stuff so far.
 How can we see this?
 We can check the changes locally using the [data-text](/reference/plugins_attributes#text) attribute.